fsaltunyuva/fsaltunyuva.github.io/_posts/2025-11-11-Ray-Tracing-Adventure.md

 Of course, there had to be a *better* approach.

 During the lectures, we discussed the idea of transforming rays instead of objects, which cleanly solves this problem.
-While I understood the core concept in class, I grasped it much more clearly after reading [Eric Arnebäck’s excellent blog post](https://erkaman.github.io/posts/ray_trace_inverse_ray.html).
+While I understood the core concept in class, I understood it much more clearly after reading [Eric Arnebäck’s excellent blog post](https://erkaman.github.io/posts/ray_trace_inverse_ray.html).
 His visual explanations helped me to understand how inverse transformations can be used to bring rays into an object’s local space.

 Given a ray $r(t) = o + tD$ in world space, we can transform it into object space using the inverse of the object’s model matrix: